OpenTimelineIO/raven/README.md

 - A recent version of CMake
   - You can get this via `sudo snap install cmake` or by downloading from https://cmake.org/download/

+__Note__: Before building, please ensure that you clone this project with the `-recursive` flag.
+This will also clone and initialize all of the submodules that this project depends on.

 ## Building (macOS, Windows, Linux)

 	% mkdir build